Find Affordable College Courses

 New London, CT

 Connecticut College came in at #9 in this year’s edition of the Most Popular Sociology Bachelor’s Degree Schools in Connecticut ranking.
-Located in the small city of New London, Conn College is a private not-for-profit school with a small student population.
+Located in the small city of New London, Conn College is a private not-for-profit college with a small student population.

 Of the 14 students majoring in sociology at Conn College, 7% are male and 93% are female.

-Read full report on Sociology at Connecticut College
+Full Sociology at Connecticut College Report

 Best Sociology Colleges in the New England Region